cloudfoundry-attic/bosh-lite/README.md

     bosh upload stemcell latest-bosh-stemcell-warden.tgz
     ```

-NB: It is possible to do this in one command instead of two, but doing this in two steps avoids having to download the stemcell again when you bring up a new bosh-lite box.
+NOTE: It is possible to do this in one command instead of two, but doing this in two steps avoids having to download the stemcell again when you bring up a new BOSH Lite box.

-Note: You can also use 'bosh public stemcells' to list and download the latest warden stemcell
+You can also use 'bosh public stemcells' to list and download the latest Warden stemcell

-example (the versions you see will be different from these):
+Example (the versions you see will be different from these):
 ```
 $ bosh public stemcells +---------------------------------------------+
 | Name                                        |
 +---------------------------------------------+